villano-lab/ntransporter/README.md

 ### Note on Group Structure

 We consider a group structure with fast groups between 0.1 eV and 20 MeV and a single thermal group below 0.1 eV.
-The actual numerical value of the lower bound of the thermal group is set as machine epsilon times 0.1 eV (note that going this low is unnecessary and causes a few minor numerical problems, and later version change this to 1e-7 eV).
+The actual numerical value of the lower bound of the thermal group is set as machine epsilon times 0.1 eV (note that going this low is unnecessary and causes a few minor numerical problems, and later versions change this to 1e-7 eV).

 Given these specifications, a grouping (set of group boundaries) is specified by the number of fast groups.
-In the code this is what `G` in the code refers to, while $G$ in the derivations here refers to the *total* number of groups, `G+1`.
+In the code this is what `G` refers to, while $G$ in the derivations here usually refers to the *total* number of groups, `G+1`.

 With these in place, the bounds of the fast groups are $E_G$ = 0.1 eV and $E_0$ = 20 MeV, and any particular group boundary can be calculated as $E_g=E_0\beta^g$, where $\beta=(E_G/E_0)^{1/G}$